SBCConnect/documentation/docs/pages/cloud-voicemail.md

 - Create a new Flow
 - Add a trigger called **

-> Placeholder - Need to finish STEPS
+> Placeholder - Need to finish STEPS - Josh working on

 ### Licensing for Common Voicemails
 License requirements are listed under **Common Voice Mailboxes** in 🌐 [License Requirements](pages/License-Requirements.md#common-voice-mailboxes)